Curves orthogonal to a vector field in Euclidean spaces: A formal correspondence between spherical and rectifying curves

-\end{theorem} \begin{proof} Let $\alpha$ be a spherical curve in $\mathbb{S}^{m}(r)\subset\mathbb{E}^{m+1}$ with coordinate functions $\{C_i\}$, curvatures $k_i$, and torsion $t$.
+\end{theorem} \begin{proof} Let $\alpha$ be a spherical curve in $\mathbb{S}^{m}(r)\subset\mathbb{E}^{m+1}$ with coordinate functions {$\{C_i\}_{i=0}^{m+1}$ (with respect to the corresponding Frenet frame) and curvatures $\{k_i\}_{i=0}^{m}$, where $k_0>0$ is the curvature and $k_{m}$ the torsion}.
 Since spherical curves can be seen as normal curves, we have $C_0=0$ and, therefore, according to Corollary \ref{Cor::FrenetSystemForCoord}, the remaining coordinates satisfy the system of equations